 (includes extracts from book 'Behavioral Coaching' by Zeus and Skiffington -published and copyrighted by McGraw-Hill, New York)

-Selecting the right Global Leadership Institute
+Selecting the right Global Leadership Coach Training Institute

 Selecting the right coach training institution is a critical decision.
 This is where you should obtain most of your cutting-edge professional coaching skills and competencies.
 It follows that your selection will have a direct impact on the personal and professional success you will enjoy and the long-standing impact your work will have on the people you develop.